claude-market/marketplace/plugin-builder/commands/publish.md

 ## Step 1: Identify Changed Plugins

+Check the current branch with `git branch --show-current`.

+If on `main` branch:
+- Run `git status --porcelain` to find uncommitted/staged changes
+- Parse the output to identify which plugins have been modified

+If on a different branch:
-Run `git diff main --name-only` to find all changed files.
-Parse the output to identify which plugins have been modified by looking for paths matching `{plugin-name}/.claude-plugin/plugin.json` or `{plugin-name}/*`.
+- Run `git diff main --name-only` to find all changed files compared to main
+- Parse the output to identify which plugins have been modified

+Look for paths matching `{plugin-name}/.claude-plugin/plugin.json` or `{plugin-name}/*`.

 Extract the unique plugin names from the changed paths.

 If no plugin changes are detected, inform the user and exit.

+## Step 2: Branch Management

+Check the current branch (already checked in Step 1).

+If on `main` branch:

+- Attempt to get GitHub username with `git config user.github || git config user.name`
+- Create branch name in format: `{github-user}/{plugin-affected}/{very-short-description}`
+  - Use kebab-case for all parts
+  - Keep description to 3-4 words max
+  - Example: `danielkov/browser-tools/add-chromium-mcp`
+- Run `git checkout -b {branch-name}` to create and switch to new branch
+- **Note**: Do not stage or commit yet - changes will be committed after validation passes

+If on a different branch (not main):

+- Continue with the existing branch
+- **Note**: Do not stage or commit yet - changes will be committed after validation passes

-## Step 2: Validate Changed Plugins in Parallel
+## Step 3: Validate Changed Plugins in Parallel

 For each changed plugin identified in Step 1, spawn a sub-agent using the Task tool to validate the plugin.